xraypy/xraylarch/doc/installation.rst

 and reflectivity analysis and graciously allowed it to be included and modified for Larch.
-Tony Lanzirotti and Steve Sutton have provided wonderful and patient feedback on many parts of Larch, especially for XANES processing and testing of the XAS Viewer GUI.
+Tony Lanzirotti and Steve Sutton have provided wonderful and patient feedback on many parts of Larch, especially for XANES processing and testing of the Larix GUI.

 Because Larch began as a rewrite of the Ifeffit XAFS Analysis Package, it also references and builds on quite a bit of code developed for XAFS over